10 Tips For Rocking Your Bolivian Salt Flats Tour (+Bonus Guide)

 And inclement weather delays tours.

 If you’re really unlikely like I was, you might even find yourself trapped in the desert by a blockade of protesters!
-(You can read that story here by the way).
+(Read that story here).

 So just build in some extra time and be prepared to go with the flow.
 If you do, you’re in for the ride of a lifetime!